alex-croitoriu/Sudoku-Solver/README.md

   | 17 clues     | 1.110         | 7.508          |
 </div>

-## Format
+## Input format

-Each input grid has to respect the following format:
+Each grid has to be in the following format:

 - Must be a string with length 81
 - Must use '0' to denote empty cells and digits from '1' to '9' for cells that are already solved